dreamos82/Dreamos64/README.md

 There are couple of flags that you can set on the Makefile in order to configure some features:

-* USE_FRAMEBUFFER if set to 1 it will enable framebuffer support (still experimental and probably will not work everywhere since is in very early stage of development), in addition you need a PSF v2 font file in the location `fonts/default.psf`, if set to 0 (default) it will use the legacy VGA driver.
+* USE_FRAMEBUFFER if set to 1 it will enable framebuffer support (still experimental and probably will not work everywhere since is in very early stage of development), in addition you need a PSF v1 or v2 font file in the location `fonts/default.psf`, if set to 0 (default) it will use the legacy VGA driver.
 * SMALL_PAGES if set to 1 it will use 4kb pages (this feature is new, and there are still some problems/unmapped parts that will cause #PF to be generated), if 0 (default) will use 2MB pages.

 ### Unit tests